I’m That Hot Mess Mom in the School Yard

 You know that mom who’s always running across the blacktop as the school bell rings, dragging a reluctant kindergartener with each hand, desperately trying to make eye contact with the teacher so she’ll hold the door open for juuuuust a minute longer?
 WHAT A DAMN MESS MOM THAT IS.

 I am not a morning person.
 So getting my ‘spirited’ four and five-year-olds fed, dressed and off to school by 8:30 a.m. – yup!
 I suck at it.

-The morning is a shit show.
+School mornings are a shit show.
 My husband wakes up the kids, one of whom bounds out of bed fully awake but inexplicably angry.
-The other hides under the covers like a teenager, demanding “five more minutes”, which she gets.
+The other hides under the covers like a teenager, demanding “five more minutes,” which she gets.
 Woken up again, she remains unsatisfied with the twelve hours of uninterrupted sleep she just enjoyed – the type of sleep parents only dream of – and vocalizes this with fervor.
 We head downstairs and while her brother yells about yogurt, she flops onto the couch, often explaining why she can’t attend school that day.
 (Side note: she actually LOVES school.
 She just doesn’t like mornings.
 Thanks, genetics.)

 My husband gets to leave for work at this point, which is great (for him).

 I make a quick breakfast for the kids – usually oatmeal, cereal, or fruit and yogurt – and get myself dressed while they eat RIDICULOUSLY slowly.
 Like, so slowly that you’d think they can’t possibly be hungry, but when you try to take their bowls away to expedite the whole getting-them-to-school-on-time process, they loudly protest that they are STILL!
 EATING!
 Ok, ok.
 You have two more minutes.